 The College maintains a central mailroom on the ground floor of Parrish Hall.
 Although this office is not a substation of the United States Postal Service, it does offer common postal services such as selling stamps and weighing and mailing of small packages.
 Hours are: weekdays 9:30 a.m. - 12:00 noon and 1:00 p.m. - 3:45 p.m., while school is in session.
 The office is open from 9:30 a.m. to 11:00 a.m. on Saturdays.

 A staff lounge is open to employees during regular working hours.
 It is located in the Scott Map Building adjacent to Parrish and Lang Halls on Tarble Circle.

-Swarthmore participates in the TransitChek Program, which allows employees to have pre-tax dollars deducted from their paycheck to purchase public transportation vouchers.
+Swarthmore participates in the TransitChek Program, which allows Swarthmore employees to have pre-tax dollars deducted from their paycheck to purchase public transportation vouchers.
 Be reminded that this program is to be used for the employee's commuting expenses to and from work.
-IRS rules do not allow employees to purcharse TransitCheks for family members.
-The TransitChek salary reduction agreement is available in the main HR office, Pearson 110 and on the HR web site in the Forms section.
+IRS regulations do not allow employees to purchase TransitCheks for family members.
+The TransitChek salary reduction agreement form is available in the main HR office, Pearson 110 and on the HR web site in the Forms section.